brian-team/brian2modelfitting/docs_sphinx/metric/index.rst

 New metric will need to be inherited from :py:class:`~brian2modelfitting.modelfitting.metric.Metric` and specify following
 functions:

+ - :py:func:`~brian2modelfitting.modelfitting.metric.Metric.get_features()`
- - :py:class:`~brian2modelfitting.modelfitting.metric.Metric.get_features()` calculates features / errors for each of the traces and stores it in an attribute metric.features
+    calculates features / errors for each of the traces and stores it in a :py:attr:`~brian2modelfitting.modelfitting.metric.Metric.metric.features` attribute

+ - :py:func:`~brian2modelfitting.modelfitting.metric.Metric.get_errors()`
- - :py:class:`~brian2modelfitting.modelfitting.metric.Metric.get_errors()` weights features/multiple errors into one final error per each set of parameters and inputs stored metric.errors.
+    weights features/multiple errors into one final error per each set of parameters and inputs stored in :py:attr:`~brian2modelfitting.modelfitting.metric.Metric.metric.errors`
+ - :py:func:`~brian2modelfitting.modelfitting.metric.Metric.calc()`
- - - :py:class:`~brian2modelfitting.modelfitting.metric.Metric.calc()` performs the error calculation across simulation for all parameters of each round
+    performs the error calculation across simulation for all parameters of each round